Best Pistachio Cake Recipe

 In Persian cuisine, pistachios are essential in desserts like bastani sonnati (saffron ice cream) and Persian love cake, where their nutty flavor pairs perfectly with floral ingredients like rosewater and saffron.
 They’re also used as a garnish for elegant dishes like sholeh zard (saffron rice pudding) and in festive rice recipes such as jeweled rice, where they add crunch and a pop of vibrant green.

-Place the whipping cream in a bowl with the powdered sugar and whip for a minute.
-Add in the pistachio butter and ground pistachios.
-Whip until it reaches stiff peaks.
+Step 4: Place the whipping cream in a bowl with the powdered sugar and whip for a minute.
+Add in the pistachio butter and ground pistachios, then continue whipping until stiff peaks form.
+You can also use pistachio cream instead of pistachio butter for a creamier, slightly sweeter flavor.

 Spread the pistachio cream on the cool cake and top with ground pistachios and rose petals.